Renewable Energy, Enterprise and Management (REEM) MSc

 - help you develop life-long learning techniques

-You’ll have the opportunity to pursue your own projects as well.
+You’ll have the opportunity to work on a range of projects.
+For example, you can either create your own project, work on one proposed by an academic, or engage with an industrially proposed project.
 We'll support you throughout the process, in our rich research and innovation environment.

 The North East of England is at the centre of a strong energy hub, and is the perfect environment to engage with renewable energy and net zero.